ArtS/arts.github.com/_drafts/aspnetmvc-dropdowns-with-enums.md

 ####Solution walkthrough
 Let's put together a fictitious user profile page which has text boxes for First and Last names and Industry selection drop down list.
-That's how it's going to look like.
+It's going to look like this:

 <p class="center" markdown="1">
     ![User Profile][3]